Philippines–United States relations: History

-The Philippines and also the United States of America has a long and storied history with each other.
+The Republic of the Philippines and the United States of America have a long and storied history with each other.
 Firstly, Filipinos are the oldest Asian ethnic group in the Americas.
 Filipino sailors were the first Asians in North America.
-The first documented presence of Filipinos in what is now the United States dates back to October 1587 around Morro Bay, California, with the first permanent settlement in Louisiana in 1763, the settlers there were called "Manilamen" and they served in the Battle of New Orleans during the closing stages of the War of 1812, when the British Empire and American Republic once again went to war against each other as Filipinos in Saint Malo supported the American side against the British Empire.
-One American state, due to it being a former Spanish territory, Texas, was even once called "The New Philippines", so named since the Spanish wanted to replicate the prosperity they achieved in the Philippines, in that territory in the Americas.
+The first documented presence of Filipinos in what is now the United States dates back to October 1587 around Morro Bay, California.
+The first permanent settlement of Filipinos was in Louisiana in 1763; the settlers there were called "Manilamen", and they served in the Battle of New Orleans during the closing stages of the War of 1812, supporting the Americans against the British Empire.
+The American state of Texas, due to it being a former Spanish territory, was even once called "New Philippines", so named since the Spanish wanted to replicate the prosperity they achieved in the Philippines in that territory in the Americas.
 The 1898 Philippine Revolution against Spain was inspired by the French and American revolutions.
-The United States eventually purchased the Philippines from Spain in the treaty of Paris and afterwards, the Americans invaded and destroyed the First Philippine Republic.
-Except for the brief interruption of the Japanese occupation, the United States ruled the Philippines from 1898 to 1946, after which, the Philippines was granted independence after being devastated by the Second World War.
+The United States eventually purchased the Philippines from Spain in the Treaty of Paris, and afterwards the Americans invaded and destroyed the First Philippine Republic in the Philippine–American War.

+The United States federal government nearly considered selling Mindanao to the German Empire in 1910.

+Except for the brief interruption of the Japanese occupation between 1942 and 1945, the United States ruled the Philippines from 1898 to 1946, after which, the Philippines was granted independence after being devastated by the Second World War.

+In the Second World War, the Filipinos formed a close alliance with the United States to resist Japanese occupation -- they became independent on July 4, 1946.

+During the Cold War between the Capitalist United States and Communist Soviet Union, in Asia, despite being devastated by World War 2, defending US interests, and being a former colony, the Philippines, received negligible financial assistance from the United States with only $5 Billion US dollars' worth of aid in totality since Independence compared to the copious amount of free development aid given to other Asian allies like: Israel ($317.9 Billion US Dollars in free aid), South Korea ($119.9 Billion US dollars in free aid) South Vietnam ($104 Billion Dollars in free aid), Taiwan, ($41.81015 Billion US Dollars in free aid by year 1975 which convert to $242 Billion US Dollars in 2024 values as adjusted for inflation) and Japan, as the United States considered their economic development more important than that of the Philippines because they had hostile Pro-Soviet Union neighbors which the United States were opposed to.
+Furthermore, America applied a deindustrialization policy and supported Free Market reforms in the Philippines, assigning it a role of only "supplying raw materials" while being open to foreign imports, because Japan was designated to be the main industrial export power in Asia, thus retarding Industrialization efforts in the Philippines while the other nations that were protectionist and had Industrial Policy surged ahead in development.

+The US supported the dictatorship of Ferdinand Marcos.